 How to optimize content based on customer intention

-Having drafted your content to suit the needs of your target customers, review the content of your page to see if it can be optimized.
+Writing for customer internet means addressing the needs of your target audience and reviewing the content of your page to see if it can be optimized.
 Look for ways to make your word choice, structure, and format more aligned with your customer’s needs.

 For informational content, double-check to make sure you’ve met the following requirements:

 - Avoid sales pressure completely

 - Answer specific questions users are researching and asking